Kong/terraform-provider-konnect/docs/resources/gateway_plugin_kafka_consume.md

 Optional:

 - `basic` (Attributes) (see [below for nested schema](#nestedatt--config--topics--schema_registry--confluent--authentication--basic))
+- `identity_pool_id` (String) The Confluent Cloud OAuth identity pool ID, sent as the `Confluent-Identity-Pool-Id` request header.
+Optional: if omitted, Confluent Cloud automatically maps an identity pool based on the token's claims.
+- `logical_cluster_id` (String) The Confluent Cloud Schema Registry cluster ID, sent as the `target-sr-cluster` request header.
+Confluent Cloud requires this when `mode` is 'oauth2'.
 - `mode` (String) Authentication mode to use with the schema registry. possible known values include one of ["basic", "none", "oauth2"]; Default: "none"
 - `oauth2` (Attributes) (see [below for nested schema](#nestedatt--config--topics--schema_registry--confluent--authentication--oauth2))
 - `oauth2_client` (Attributes) (see [below for nested schema](#nestedatt--config--topics--schema_registry--confluent--authentication--oauth2_client))